zo3adams/aws-iot-device-sdk-arduino-yun/README.md

 *topic* - The topic to unsubscribe to.
 Must be a NULL-terminated string.

 **Returns**
 NONE\_ERROR if the unsubscribe is successful.
 NULL\_VALUE\_ERROR if input parameters have NULL value.
-OVERFLOW\_ERROR if topic/payload exceeds the internal buffer size.
+OVERFLOW\_ERROR if topic exceeds the internal buffer size.
+NO\_SET\_UP\_ERROR if no setup is called before this call.
+WRONG\_PARAMETER\_ERROR if there is an error for the Python Runtime to get enought input parameters for this command.
 UNSUBSCRIBE\_ERROR if the unsubscribe failed.
+UNSUBSCRIBE\_TIMEOUT if the unsubscribe gets timeout.
+UNSUBSCRIBE\_GENERIC\_ERROR if there is an error in executing the command in Python Runtime.
+GENERIC\_ERROR if an unknown error happens.

 <a name="yield"></a>
 ### IoT\_Error\_t yield()